-- 8.1 We will ensure that: - all staff and volunteers read and understand KCSiE 2022 as required and relevant to their role at the school. - all staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct)3, child protection and safeguarding policy, behaviour policy, the safeguarding response to children who go missing from education, the role and names of the Designated Safeguarding Lead and their deputy(ies), and sign to say they have read, understood, and will abide by it. - all staff receive safeguarding and child protection information, including online safety, at induction. - all staff receive safeguarding and child protection training, including online safety, in line with advice from Torbay Safeguarding Children Partnership (TSCP) which is regularly updated (for example, via email, e-bulletins and staff meetings), as required, but at least annually. - all members of staff are trained in and receive regular updates in online safety and reporting concerns. - all staff, governors and trustees receive appropriate child protection and safeguarding (including online) at induction.
+7.1 We will ensure that:

+- all staff and volunteers read and understand KCSiE 2023 as required and relevant to their role at the school. - all staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct)3, child protection and safeguarding policy, behaviour policy, the safeguarding response to children who go missing from education, the role and names of the Designated Safeguarding Lead and their deputy(ies), and sign to say they have read, understood, and will abide by it. - all staff receive safeguarding and child protection information (including online safety which, amongst other things, includes and understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) - all staff receive safeguarding and child protection training, including online safety, in line with advice from Torbay Safeguarding Children Partnership (TSCP) which is regularly updated (for example, via email, e-bulletins and staff meetings), as required, but at least annually. - all members of staff are trained in and receive regular updates in online safety and reporting concerns. - all staff, governors and trustees receive appropriate child protection and safeguarding (including online) at induction.
 They should renew this annually, to maintain their understanding of the signs and indicators of abuse. - the Child Protection and Safeguarding policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy via the school handbook / newsletter / website.
-All parents/carers are made aware of the responsibilities of staff members regarding child protection procedures through the publication of the Child Protection and Safeguarding policy and reference to it in the school's handbook. - the school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and interagency working and plans; assessments and plans are recorded on the Children's Services database. - our vettings policy will seek to ensure the suitability of adults working with children on school sites at any time, for example, by having evidence of DBS checks having been undertaken.
+All parents/carers are made aware of the responsibilities of staff members regarding child protection procedures through the publication of the Child Protection and Safeguarding policy and reference to it in the school's handbook. - the school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and interagency working and plans; assessments and plans are recorded on the Children's Services database. - our vetting's policy will seek to ensure the suitability of adults working with children on school sites at any time, for example, by having evidence of DBS checks having been undertaken.